 Parameter learning

-• Maximum Likelihood Estimation
+1. Maximum Likelihood Estimation (MLE)

-• Bayesian Estimation
+2. Bayesian Estimation

 Maximum Likelihood Estimation

 While very straightforward, the ML estimator has the problem of overfitting to the data.
-If the observed data is not representative for the underlying distribution, ML estimations will be extremly far off.
+If the observed data is not representative for the underlying distribution, ML estimations will be extremely far off.
 When estimating parameters for Bayesian networks, lack of data is a frequent problem.
 Even if the total sample size is very large, the fact that state counts are done conditionally for each parents configuration causes immense fragmentation.
-If a variable has 3 parents that can each take 10 states, then state counts will be done seperately for 10^3 = 1000 parents configurations.
+If a variable has 3 parents that can each take 10 states, then state counts will be done separately for 10^3 = 1000 parents configurations.
 This makes MLE very fragile and unstable for learning Bayesian Network parameters.
 A way to mitigate MLE’s overfitting is Bayesian Parameter Estimation.

 Bayesian Parameter Estimation